mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655340/in/album-72177720330324746/" title="PXL_20251020_181520164"><img src="https://live.staticflickr.com/65535/54924655340_2d1eedd9ff_c.jpg" width="602" height="800" alt="PXL_20251020_181520164"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Easier woods walking once on the actual Osborne Bend trail*

 Once on the Osborne Bend trail, it became easier to navigate.
-The Lost Branch trali was a rough stretch of trail.
-Fortunately it had been so dry I did not have to deal wtth much mud, and I was going steadily downhill, but the descent was steep and rocky enough that I had to pick my way also pretty slowly.
+The Lost Branch trail was a rough stretch of trail.
+Fortunately it had been so dry I did not have to deal with much mud, and I was going steadily downhill, but the descent was steep and rocky enough that I had to pick my way also pretty slowly.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655350/in/album-72177720330324746/" title="PXL_20251020_191618860"><img src="https://live.staticflickr.com/65535/54924655350_8eb552d7ab_c.jpg" width="602" height="800" alt="PXL_20251020_191618860"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Making my way downhill on the Lost Branch trail*